Use hospitality accounts

 Porosi keeps products and pricing tied to the trade account.

-Foodservice orders still need fulfilment and delivery context.
+Foodservice orders still need fulfilment and delivery details.

 Orders can be checked before picking, delivery planning or invoicing.